tilomitra/teach-me-product/markdown/2_Supplementary/3_Business-basics.md

 -   Money savings - E.g., Individuals can save money filing their taxes using [TurboTax](https://turbotax.intuit.com/)
 -   Practice growth - E.g., Accountants can leverage the [ProAdvisor Program](http://quickbooks.intuit.com/accountants/proadvisor) to attract more clients

 Beyond the benefits of individual products, there's an additional layer of value creation through the ongoing cultivation of the Intuit ecosystem, specifically through building several integrations between products so that customers can get even more benefit.
-For example, these integrations deliver value to Accountants that leverage [QuickBooks Online Accountant](https://quickbooks.intuit.com/accountant) to:
+For example, these integrations deliver value to accountants that leverage [QuickBooks Online Accountant](https://quickbooks.intuit.com/accountant) to:
 1. Manage their own practice and their own accounting
 2. Work on their client's books which are on QuickBooks Online
 3. Employ the [Trial Balance](http://quickbooks.intuit.com/accountants/resources/tools-books-to-tax/) feature to ensure accounts are balanced